• Skip to primary navigation

 Instructions

-• Immediately, drain tomatoes and place in an ice bath (cover in ice water) until tomatoes are cool enough to touch, and then remove the skins of each tomato.
+• Immediately drain the tomatoes and place them in an ice bath (cover in ice water) until tomatoes are cool enough to touch, and then remove the skins of each tomato.

 • Place diced tomatoes in a medium saucepan and add all the other ingredients.